-The UK Government has stated that an objective of withdrawal from the EU's control of immigration law and policy, borders and visas.
+The UK Government has stated an objective of withdrawal from the EU's control of immigration law and policy, borders and visas.
 There is a debate about the accrued rights of EU citizens and their families.
 It is desirable that there is early certainty about the status and rights of citizens of other Member States and their families resident in the UK who do not fulfil the current criteria for permanent residence or who move to the UK before the exit Withdrawal Agreement is finalised.
 It is likely that citizens of EU states living within the UK who do not qualify for permanent residence under the current rules would have to regularise their immigration, residence and visa status.

 An EU citizen can apply for a permanent residence card after 5 years residence in the UK.
 This document proves the right to live in the UK permanently.
 Eligibility arises if the applicant has lived with an EEA family member for 5 years and the EEA family member is a qualified person throughout 5 years or has a permanent right of residence.
 The UK Government has stated that when the UK leaves the EU they fully expect that the legal status of EU nationals living in the UK and that of UK nationals in EU member states will be properly protected.
 The UK Government has also stated that EU nationals who have lived continuously and lawfully in the UK for at least 5 years automatically have a permanent right to reside.
 This means that they have a right to live in the UK permanently in accordance with EU law.
 There is no requirement to register for documentation to confirm this status.
 Furthermore a person can apply for a permanent residence card after that person has lived in the UK for 5 years.
 The card will prove that person's right to live in the UK permanently.
-However the application form is lengthy and complex and the formalities can be difficult to comply with.
-Steps should be taken to minimise the bureaucracy to a minimum.